icynoangel/icyrecipes_mobx/README.md

-### IcyRecipes is a custom configuration based on ejected create-react-app
+### IcyRecipes MobX is a custom configuration based on ejected create-react-app

 ### Modules this package includes